alanlin8901/fast_algorithm/readme.md

-# A Fast Algorithm for Moderating Critical Nodes via Edge Removal
+# A Fast Algorithm for Moderating Critical Nodes

 ## Description